-- Interactions with drift nets and pelagic long lines have a low significance resulting from entanglement and snagging on marine heritage assets. - Demersal trawl and dredge gears are widely used and are most likely to interact with marine heritage assets.
+- Demersal trawl and dredge gears are widely used and are most likely to interact with marine heritage assets.
 Direct interactions with heavy bottom gears, are likely to be significant.
-However some archaeological resources may not be discovered without interactions with fishing gear, and therefore significance of the interaction with findspots8 is moderate because of both positive and negative impacts. - Interactions with demersal seine netting may have a low to moderate significance resulting from limited interaction with the seabed by the ropes used to haul the seine net. - Interactions with static/passive demersal nets and long lines may have a low to moderate significance resulting from a higher likelihood of entanglement and snagging, and anchoring impacts.
+However, some archaeological resources may not be discovered without interactions with fishing gear, and therefore significance of the interaction with findspots9 is moderate because of both positive and negative impacts. - Interactions with demersal seine netting may have a low to moderate significance resulting from limited interaction with the seabed by the ropes used to haul the seine net. - Interactions with static/passive demersal nets and long lines may have a low to moderate significance resulting from a higher likelihood of entanglement and snagging, and anchoring impacts.

 The report identifies several potential and evidenced interactions between commercial fishing and marine heritage assets.
-However given the anecdotal nature of many of these interactions, a comprehensive assessment of the extent of interactions and their impacts is currently not available for English waters.
+However, given the anecdotal nature of many of these interactions, a comprehensive assessment of the extent of interactions and their impacts is currently not available for English waters.